qouteall/immptl/docs/wiki/Portal-Customization.md

 When copying bi-way bi-faced portal, it will only copy out one-way one-faced portal.
 It will give you a command stick to make the newly placed portal bi-way and bi-faced.

+> The pasted portal will be in entity type `immersive_portals:portal`, even if you copy a nether portal.
+Some special functaionlity (including nether portal sound and particle, nether portal breaking mechanism) will be lost.

 ## Manage Portals Using Commands

 [Description of All Commands](./Commands-Reference)